astelvida/gif-term-cli/readme.md

 # gif-term-cli

->  Translates words and phrases to a GIF and displays it in the terminal.
-Inspired by Slack's giphy integration.
+>  Search for a GIF by a word or phrase and display it in the terminal.
+*Inspired by Giphy for Slack.*

 ![](./demo.gif)